The Three Kitchen Knives Every Cook Needs and the Four You Want in Your Drawer

 3. Utility Knife

 Shorter and thinner than a chef's knife but longer than a paring knife, utility knives serve as an ideal middle man between those two kitchen regulars.
-Perfect for peeling, dicing or coring fruits and any other delicate task, these stainless steel knives can be serrated like the Shun Sora 5.5" Utility Knife or straight edged like the Wusthof Classic 4.5" Utility Knife.
+They're perfect for peeling, dicing or coring fruits and vegetables, slicing cheese or sausages, and many other kitchen tasks.
+Serrated versions are good at slicing foods with tough skins and soft interiors, such as avocados or tomatoes, and we like the Shun Sora 5.5" Utility Knife for those jobs.
+If you're looking for a straight edged utility knife, the Shun Classic 6" Utility Knife makes quick work of trimming broccoli, slicing onions, peeling apples and more.
+Buy Now

 THE FOUR IN THE DRAWER